pingcap/docs/tidb-cloud/tidb-cloud-faq.md

 3. Download and configure TLS for your cluster server.
 4. Choose a SQL client and execute an auto-generated command displayed on the TiDB Cloud UI, and then connect to your cluster through the SQL client.

-For detailed steps, see [Connect to Your TiDB Cluster](/tidb-cloud/connect-to-tidb-cluster.md).

 For a Serverless Tier cluster, the steps to connect your cluster are simplified as follows:

 1. Set a database user and login credentials.
 2. Choose a SQL client, execute an auto-generated command displayed on the TiDB Cloud UI, and then connect to your cluster easily.

 For more information, see [Connect to Your TiDB Cluster](/tidb-cloud/connect-to-tidb-cluster.md).

 ### Who has access to my business data of a database cluster?